RealTriassic/RealTriassic/README.md

 - **Minecraft Server Development**: I'm passionate about creating Minecraft servers for everyone to enjoy.

 ## 📧 Contact Me
 Do you have any questions?
-Reach out to me on Discord, my tag is `Triassic#3426`.
+Reach out to me on Discord, my username is `@realtriassic`.
 Alternatively, feel free to reach out on [Twitter](https://twitter.com/RealTriassic).